TitasDas/TitasDas/README.md

 ---

 ##  About
-- I'm a software engineer who loves building apps that make life a little more fun, help you learn something new, or just make things easier as you go about your day.
-Maybe even make you think.
+- I'm a software engineer who loves building to entertain, teach or for convenience.
+If my software encouraged or enabled concentrated thought in my users, that's an added bonus.

 ---